Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 29 November 2024 17.30.03 UTC
+- WIB: Jumat, 29 November 2024 18.21.38 UTC
-- WITA: Jumat, 29 November 2024 18.30.03 UTC
+- WITA: Jumat, 29 November 2024 19.21.38 UTC
-- WIT: Jumat, 29 November 2024 19.30.03 UTC
+- WIT: Jumat, 29 November 2024 20.21.38 UTC

 Kutipan Inspiratif:
-"The size of your problems is nothing compared with your ability to solve them.
-Dont overestimate your problems and underestimate yourself."
+"It is during our darkest moments that we must focus to see the light."

-Kategori: motivational
+Kategori: inspirational